 March Break is a perfect time to fuel up with a pancake breakfast at a sugar bush and Ontario’s Southwest has some great options, including Richardson’s Farm and Market in Dunville, Jakeman’s Maple Products in Oxford County and Palmer’s Maple Syrup in Port Stanley.

 Sure, every city has bowling options, but Palasad in London is so much more than a bowling alley.
 Bring the family and entertain them for hours with laser tag, billiards, arcade games, ping pong and karaoke in this funky 1950’s space.

 4. Hit the Slopes

 London’s Boler Mountain is a great hill for introducing kids to the world of downhill skiing.
-Their one-hour Discover Ski and Snowboard lessons are a great option for first-timers and includes a four-hour lift ticket and four-hour rental for just $47!
+Their one-hour Discover Ski and Snowboard lessons are a great option for first-timers and include a four-hour lift ticket and four-hour rental for just $52+HST!
 More experienced winter warriors will love landing on the Bag Jump and the 10-story-high tube park is a perfect way to wrap up your day.

 5. Play Robin Hood

 Dodgeball meets laser tag at The Hood Archery Games in London, where teams battle in the arena armed with bows and foam-tipped arrows.
 This experience is offered for children ages 10 and up.
 Children between ages 7 and up can take part in Flight School to learn how to properly shoot a bow in a safe, fun environment.